Monday, August 20, 2007

 This is primarily because of something the British happened to prop up there in 1770: a stark, imposing statue of King George on horseback, lording over his subjects in a pose of battle.
 Imagine your oppressor looking down at you just steps from your home and business, and you can easily see why it became the centerpiece for protest.

 George Washington and his troops were stationed in New York in July of 1776, in the midst of a war with the British.
-Five days after it was drafted, Washington read the newly minted Declaration of Independence to his troops on the steps of City Hall.
+Five days after it was drafted, Washington read the newly minted Declaration of Independence to his troops in the city's common area (today's City Hall Park).
 They became so incensed with patriotism that the mob moved down to Bowling Green and tore down the King George statue.

 The intention was to turn the entire thing into bullets to fire back at the British.
 However only a small amount were used for this purpose.